ypriverol/github-paper/document/manuscript.md

 by any member of the scientific community, which can increase citations and foster opportunities for further discussion and collaboration.
-Also have in mind that a public repository with available source code does not make the software open source per se, as it needs to have an appropriate license (http://opensource.org/licenses/).
+Also have in mind that a public repository with available source code does not make the software open source _per se_, as it needs to have an appropriate license (http://opensource.org/licenses/).